 ON THIS PAGE: You will find information about how many children learn they have this type of tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 In the United States, about 500 children are diagnosed with Wilms tumor each year.
 It accounts for about 5% of all childhood cancers.
 Wilms tumor occurs most often in children age five or younger.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of children who survive at least five years after the tumor is detected, excluding those who die from other diseases.
 The five-year survival rate for children with Wilms tumor is 90%.

-Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer, but the actual risk for a particular individual may differ.
+Survival statistics should be interpreted with caution.
+These estimates are based on data from thousands of people with this type of tumor, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with Wilms tumor.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .